ivenk/design-patterns/builder/info.md

 ## Builder design pattern

+The builder pattern is used to construct complex objects step by step.
+The otherwise difficult act is broken into multiple small steps allowing for an easier creation process.
+The builder must be able to build different versions of the same class.

 ### Compare
 The builder pattern can be compared with the abstract factory pattern as both can be used to create complex objects.